GPS : 48°32'57 N 4°42'21 W

 In front of the portal of the chapel stands a large stone ossuary with 13 niches for skulls.
 Don't worry, they're not busy !

-Very beautiful copy of the work of the Dutch painter Jordaens ( XVII th )
+Ex-voto.
+A very fine copy of the work by the Dutch painter Jordaens ( 17th century )

-currently on display at the Musée des Beaux-Arts de Rennes
+currently on display at the Musée des Beaux-Arts in Rennes

 Kersaint was an important centre for pilgrims.
 The legend of Sainte Haude and Saint Tanguy has always been the basis of their devotions